mehulagg/gitlab/doc/user/packages/composer_repository/index.md

 Only Composer 1.x is supported.
 Consider contributing or even adding support for [Composer 2.0 in the Package Registry](https://gitlab.com/gitlab-org/gitlab/-/issues/259840).

+For documentation of the specific API endpoints that the Composer client uses, see the [Composer API documentation](../../../api/packages/composer.md).

 ## Create a Composer package

 If you do not have a Composer package, create one and check it in to